Sage-Bionetworks/schemas-test/README.md

 }
 ```

+The `bind-schema.R` shows an example of how to bind `testschema.json` to a
+folder, and validate annotations against it.
+This is just for demonstration
+purposes.

 ## What's to come

-We still need to test out binding the registered `testschema.json` to a folder
-and validating data against it.

 To use these terms, HTAN and other projects that use
 [schematic](https://github.com/sage-bionetworks/schematic) will need to generate...